 One Sunday afternoon we lay stretched out in deck chairs in a remote corner of a lawn, still steaming from the sauna we had just left.
-We listened to the twittering of birds in the trees and in the distance sounded idle chatter of other sauna visitors.
+We heard the twittering of birds and in the distance sounded idle chatter of other sauna visitors.

 “If I were going to travel through the world for two years, would you come with me?”

-’I glanced sideways and looked at Coen for a moment.
+’I glanced sideways and looked at Coen.